txiong002/Rust_Starship-Crawler/README.md

 #### Manual testing

 1. From one square, we executed move commands to move diagonally, up/down, and left/right and ensured that the new position was reflected on the map without crashes.
+2. We executed move commands to pick up items in each room and ensured that the effects stuck when taking the player into combat.

 #### Automated testing